How to Swim With Your Horse & What To Expect

 Plan Your Gear

 Most people often swim with their horse bareback, but you can also use an inexpensive bareback pad to ensure you have enough grip whilst in the water.
-Never go for a swim with a tie-down, martingale, grazing reins, or side reins that restricts the horse from moving its head freely.
+Never go for a swim with a tie-down, martingale, grazing reins, or side reins that restrict the horse from moving its head freely.
 These are significant drowning hazards that you should avoid.
-A halter, nylon, or bitless bridle are more preferable options, but a well-oiled leather can also do the job.
+A halter, nylon, or bitless bridle are preferable options, but a well-oiled leather can also do the job.
 The only necessary gear for you is a safety helmet.
 It can help avoid getting hit by a churning hoof.

 Never Swim Alone With Your Horse